 authentication.
 You can convert an existing client to use mandatory

 Troubleshooting network issues

-When downloading from behind a proxy (which is common in some corporate environments), it might be necessary to explicitly specify the proxy that is then used by Repo:
+When downloading from behind a proxy (which is common in some corporate environments), you might need to to explicitly specify the proxy that is then used by Repo:

-More rarely, Linux clients experience connectivity issues, getting stuck in the middle of downloads (typically during "Receiving objects").
-It has been reported that tweaking the settings of the TCP/IP stack and using non-parallel commands can improve the situation.
+More rarely, Linux clients experience connectivity issues, getting stuck in the middle of downloads (typically during receiving objects).
+It's been reported that tweaking the settings of the TCP/IP stack and using non-parallel commands can improve the situation.
 You need root access to modify the TCP setting:

 sudo sysctl -w net.ipv4.tcp_window_scaling=0